A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs: Results

+The last column in Table~\ref{table:weights-all} shows the overall weight improvement of the HWPM when the heuristic is used.
+This column shows that the HWPM algorithm returns a superior solution when it is initialized with a relatively heavy-weight perfect matching.
+Overall, the heuristic has positive influence on the performance of the HWPM algorithm.
+Hence, unless otherwise stated, the heuristic is used in all of our remaining experiments in the paper.

-Even though our parallel algorithm can not guarantee the theoretical bound of the Pettie-Sanders algorithm, the obtained matchings are often very close to the optimum in practice as shown in Table~\ref{table:approx-ratio}.
-Here, we compute the approximation ratio by dividing approximated weight by optimum weight and show it in the last column.
-For 10 out of 16 matrices in Table~\ref{table:problem-statistics}, AWPM finds a matching with the optimum weight.
+{\bf Approximation ratios for bigger matrices.} Table~\ref{table:approx-ratio} shows the weights of matchings obtained from MC64 and HWPM for bigger matrices from Table~\ref{table:problem-statistics}.
+For 9 out of 16 matrices in Table~\ref{table:problem-statistics}, HWPM finds a matching with the optimum weight.
 Approximate weights of other matrices are also close to the optimum.
-This observation extends to many other matrices from the University of Florida collection.
-In an extended set of more than 100 matrices, the average approximation ratio attained by AWPM is 98.66\% (min 86\%, max 100\%).
-Hence, our algorithm can successfully substitute MWPM algorithms in many practical problems without sacrificing the quality of the matchings.
+Hence, our algorithm can successfully substitute MWPM algorithms in many practical problems without sacrificing the quality of the matchings. }